bakajikara/sfutils/README.md

 If the output directory is not specified, it defaults to the input filename without extension.\
 If the output directory already exists and `--force` is not specified, you will be prompted to confirm overwrite.

+**Overwrite Behavior:**
+When decompiling to an existing directory, the decompiler intelligently preserves user-organized folder structures:
+- If subdirectories exist within `samples/`, `instruments/`, or `presets/`, files with matching names are overwritten in their current locations
+- New files are created in the default (root) location of each subdirectory
+- After decompilation, unwritten files with recognized extensions (`.json`, `.flac`, `.wav`, `.ogg`, `.oga`, `.mp3`) are automatically removed
+- Files outside these subdirectories or with unrecognized extensions (e.g., `README.md`, `license.txt`) are preserved
+- **Important**: Duplicate filenames within the same main subdirectory (e.g., `samples/piano/c.json` and `samples/strings/c.json`) will cause a decompilation error to prevent data loss

 ### 2. Compile (Directory → SF2/SF3)
 ```bash
 sfutils compile <input_directory> [output_file] [options]